Panbear1983/Family_Budget_Agent/README.md

 - Reduce to single model in config.py
 - Use terminal charts instead of GUI charts
 - Clear OneDrive sync conflicts
+- Cache TTL increased to 30 minutes for better performance

 ### Category not mapping?
 ```